csr632/test-vite/README.md

 Edit `packages/button/src/index.tsx` or other souce files, the demos will inflect your change instantly.
 Edit `packages/button/demos/demo1.tsx` or other demo files, the demos will inflect your change instantly.

-`yarn build` The demos are built and served.

 ---